 That same year, Haitian law changed and demanded that at the age of 18, a child can no longer be served in orphanages.
 In order to continue providing for these at-risk boys, Love and Grace purchased a home called “The Bridge” for older boys to move into and attend vocational school or college.
 The Bethanie Foundation was also started, through which three communities were constructed in outskirt towns in order to provide schools and places of worship where they otherwise wouldn’t exist.
 The primary community is called “Galilee”, a town with no running water or electricity, and named after the Biblical town whose people were marginalized.
 In Galilee, a tiny one-room schoolhouse and nine staff members provide access to education for 400 students who fervently desire it.
 A monthly donation from Candoris has kept their doors open for the past few years.
 It was recently determined that if a kitchen could be built at the school, meals could be provided to children who otherwise wouldn’t eat during the day.
 Candoris heard the need, and determined that the extra funds needed was the exact donation opportunity that a fruitful year’s work should go towards.

 As we fully enter into the new year, we want to take a moment to celebrate how a corporate mission to servanthood and giving can extend to impact staff involvement for a noble cause.
-Cheers to doing a world of good for others in 2018 and beyond.
+Cheers to doing a world of good for others.